ChenYvyv/ChenYvyv.github.io/_pages/about.md

   - /about.html
 ---
 Hello!
 I am a senior undergraduate student from South China University of Technology, advised by Prof.[Chuhua Xian](https://chuhuaxian.github.io/index.html).
 And I am working as an internship at Institute for AI Industry Research of Tsinghua University, advised by post-doc [Zike Yan](https://zikeyan.github.io/).
+Additionally, I have been learning Chinese Kung Fu since the age of 6 and am a semi-professional martial artist.
+Currently, I am a member of the South China University of Technology's varsity team, representing the university in national college competitions and Guangdong provincial student competitions several times.

 You can find my CV here: [Yujia Chen's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).